-For details on continuing scholarship eligibility, please refer to the corresponding section in this catalog.
+For continuing eligibility requirements, please refer to the corresponding section in this catalog.
+If you have additional questions, please email Scholarship/Grant Coordinator Karen Ash kash@auamed.org.

 ACADEMIC SCHOLARSHIP AWARDS

 HIGH ACHIEVERS SCHOLARSHIP

 AUA recognizes that earning and maintaining a high GPA is an incredible achievement and is proud to offer the High Achievers Scholarship.
 AUA offers three award tiers for the High Achievers Scholarship.
 Award amounts are dependent on all recommended courses and undergraduate GPAs.